 At present, the proportion of CKPower’s investments in hydroelectric, combined-cycle, and solar power plants is 87.71%, 10.96%, and 1.33%, respectively (calculated based on installed capacity).

-Compared to the power production in Thailand’s grid, CKPower has successfully reduced greenhouse gas emissions by 4.25 million tons.
+Compared to the power production in Thailand’s grid, CKPower has successfully reduced greenhouse gas emissions by 4.25 Million tonnes CO2 equivalent.

 Climate Risk Management